 A great option if you’re going with memory foam is to use some sort of waterproof mattress cover.
 These have greatly advanced over the years and aren’t like the plastic sheets you might see on an ’80s sitcom when a kid wets the bed.
 High quality mattress covers are nearly imperceptible, but will still protect your mattress from any sorts of fluids which may damage it.

 Takes Time to Adjust to Different Positions

 If you are someone who rolls around often in the night and likes to try out different positions, this may be a bit of an issue with memory foam mattresses.
 The memory foam will take some time to adjust from one position to the next.
 It will cradle your body again, but not right away.
 Some mattresses are able to conform within a shorter amount of time than others.
 There is a definite lack of springiness with memory foam, which elastic foam is more known for.

 This isn’t necessarily true for all types of memory foam, but it would be considered a general rule.
 Certain materials added to foams can adjust the response time.

-At the beginning of its life, foam products such as this sometimes produces a chemical-like smell.
-This is referred to as off gassing, and it’s caused by VOCs, which are often found in any type of manufactured product with foam, plastic, or thick adhesives.
+At the beginning of its life, foam products such as this sometimes produce a chemical-like smell.
+This is referred to as off-gassing, and it’s caused by VOCs, which are often found in any type of manufactured product with foam, plastic, or thick adhesives.
 This can be irritating to sleepers who have sensitive noses.
 The distinctive smell can sometimes last for several weeks until it wears off.
 But often it only requires a few days to air out.